Lwa3000/Portfolio/README.md

 	- youtube demo:https://youtu.be/dmOcUb9QPUk

 7) App6_webscrapper: An app that scraps century21 property information for Rock Springs, WY
-	- How to run: python3 app6_webscrapper
+	- How to run: jupyter notbook
 	- Features: You can see all the data scrapped in file: Output_allpages.csv
-	- Tools used: Pandas, Requests, BeautifulSoup
+	- Tools used: Pandas, Requests, BeautifulSoup, Jupyter notebook(installation can be done through mini conda)